TJ Friedl Player Props: Reds vs. Phillies

-The Cincinnati Reds and TJ Friedl, who went 1-for-4 with a double last time in action, battle Bailey Falter and the Philadelphia Phillies at Citizens Bank Park, Saturday at 4:05 PM ET.
+On Sunday, TJ Friedl (coming off going 2-for-4) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 1:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Phillies.
+He strung together two hits (going 2-for-4) in his most recent game against the Phillies.

 TJ Friedl Game Info & Props vs. the Phillies